Who we are

 Linda Leith - President & publisher

-Montreal writer and publisher Linda Leith was born in Northern Ireland.
-Her most recent book is the literary history Writing in the Time of Nationalism (Signature 2010; translated into French as Écrire au temps du nationalisme, Leméac 2014), and she has recently written an introduction to Mavis Gallant's play What Is To Be Done?
+Montreal writer and publisher Linda Leith's most recent books are The Girl from Dream City: A Literary Life (URP 2021), the literary history Writing in the Time of Nationalism (Signature 2010; translated into French as Écrire au temps du nationalisme, Leméac 2014), and Marrying Hungary (Signature 2010), and she has written essays on writers from Hugh MacLennan to Mavis Gallant, including an introduction to Gallant's play What Is To Be Done?
 (LLP 2017).
-Founder and former president and artistic director of the Blue Metropolis Montreal International Literary Festival, she created Salon .ll. and Linda Leith Publishing | Linda Leith Éditions in 2011.
+Founder and former president and artistic director of the Blue Metropolis Montreal International Literary Festival, she created Salon .ll. and Linda Leith Publishing | Linda Leith Éditions in 2011 and launched Font magazine in November 2021.

 David Gawley - Chief Financial Officer